yaowenqiang/baz/README.md

 The builtin shift command is used to mvoe arguments along.
 Having processed $! we can move $2 to become $1 using the shift command.
 This is most useful in a loop allowing us to work only with $1 where the arguments list can be or any size

+# Understanding Options

+## getopts

+The builtin command getopts allows for options to be passed to your script.
+We can create a script to create or delete users. the correct action coming fro te options -c to create and -d to delete.

+## Using getopts

+while getopts ':c:d:' opt
+do
+  case "$opt" in
+    c) sudo useradd -m "$OPTARG"
+      break;;
+    d) sudo userdel -r "$OPTARG"
+      break;;
+    *) echo "Usage: $0 [-c|-d] <user> ";;
+  esac
+done

+> getopts cd -cd
+> getopts c:d -c fred -d
+> getopts c:d -c fred -d joe
+> getopts :cd -h

+Require OPtion Arguments

+The colon following an option required an argument to be supplied to the option

+A colon prepending the list of options allows the default error handling to be overwritten.
+Custom error handling is managed by the case else action.

+End of options

+It can be necessary to separate option arguments from script arguments.
+If we wanted the user to be processed as $1 and drop the requirement for the option argument we could make use of the -- in the script execution.

+> getopts.h -c -- fred
+> getopts.h -d -- fred
+> getopts.sh